troglobit/finit/doc/config.md

   * `oncrash:script` -- similarly, but instead of rebooting, call the `post:script` action if set, see below.

 When stopping a service (run/task/sysv/service), either manually or when moving to another runlevel, Finit starts by sending `SIGTERM`, to allow the process to shut down gracefully.
-If the process has not been collected within 3 seconds, Finit sends `SIGKILL`.
-To halt the process using a different signal, use the option `halt:SIGNAL`, e.g., `halt:SIGPWR`.
-To change the delay between your halt signal and KILL, use the option `kill:SEC`, e.g., `kill:10` to wait 10 seconds before sending `SIGKILL`.
+However, if the process has not been collected within 3 seconds, Finit will send `SIGKILL`.
+To stop the process using a different signal than `SIGTERM`, use `halt:SIGNAL`, e.g., `halt:SIGPWR`.
+To change the delay between the stop signal and KILL, use the option `kill:<1-60>`, e.g., `kill:10` to wait 10 seconds before sending `SIGKILL`.

+Services, including the `sysv` variant, support pre/post/ready scripts:

+  * `pre:[0-3600,]script`
+  * `post:[0-3600,]script`
+  * `ready:[0-3600,]script`

-Services support `pre:script` and `post:script` actions as well.
-These run as the same `@USER:GROUP` as the service itself, with any `env:file` sourced.
+The optional number (0-3600) is the timeout before Finit kills the script, it defaults to the kill delay value and can be disabled by setting it to zero.
+These scripts run as the same `@USER:GROUP` as the service itself, with any `env:file` sourced.
 The scripts must use an absolute path, but are executed from the `$HOME` of the given user.
-The scripts are not called with any argument (currently), but both get the `SERVICE_IDENT=foo` environment variable set.
-Here `foo` denotes the identity of the service, which if there are multiple services named `foo`, may be `foo:1`, or any unique identifier specified in the .conf file.
-The `post:script` is called with an additional set of environment variables:
+The scripts are not called with any argument, but get a set of environment
+variables:

+  * `SERVICE_IDENT=foo:1`
+  * `SERVICE_NAME=foo`
+  * `SERVICE_ID=1`

+The `post:script` is called with an additional set of environment
+variables:

  - `EXIT_CODE=[exited,signal]`: set to one of `exited` or `signal`
  - `EXIT_STATUS=[num,SIGNAME]`: set to one of exit status code from the program, if it exited normally, or the signal name (`HUP`, `TERM`, etc.) if it exited due to signal

-These script actions *must terminate*, so they have a default execution time of 3 seconds before they are SIGKILLed, this can be adjusted using the above `kill:SEC` syntax.
+> [!IMPORTANT]
+> These script actions are intended for setup, cleanup, and readiness
+> notification.
+It is up to the user to ensure the scripts terminate.

 #### Conditional Loading